 When Bustle offered me a part-time job as a lifestyle writer, I was stoked.

-I was excited for the opportunity to work on content I'd be passionate about, but there were three magic words that sealed the deal: WORK.
+I was excited about the opportunity to work on content I’d be passionate about, but there were three magic words that sealed the deal: WORK.
 FROM.
 HOME.

 1. It gets lonely.

 I’ve always prided myself on my independence, but it turns out that I’m not as self-sufficient as I thought.
 I thrive on human contact.
 At every job I’ve ever had, my coworkers became my close friends.
 I just love doing life with the people who I spend the most time with.
 Working remotely is intensely isolating, and I had a depressive episode after my first week of remote work.
 I definitely don’t blame it on my job, but being alone didn’t help my mental state.

 WHAT YOU SHOULD DO: Get out of the house.
 Whether it’s a gym membership or a co-working space, it’s essential that you’re around other people if you start to feel isolated or lonely.
 I keep it simple most days and just work from my neighborhood Starbucks.
 I’ve become something of a regular, and even small talk with a barista makes everything much easier.

 Y’all, when you can roll out of bed and hop online, it’s hard to stick to a routine.
 I’m disciplined when it comes to deadlines, but I have days where I stay in my pajamas all day.
 This works for some people, but I end the day feeling groggy when I don’t get ready for work.
 I am not good at mornings, but setting an alarm and waking up when my husband is getting ready for work gets me excited for the day ahead.